cs3org/OCM-API/IETF-RFC.md

     cache operations on the Sending Server.
 The recipient MAY delegate a third-party service to execute the data transfer on their behalf.
   - REQUIRED uri (string)
     A URI to access the Remote Resource.
-The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST
+The URI MAY be relative, such as a key or a UUID, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used to access the Resource, or it MAY be absolute, including a hostname.
+In all cases, for a `folder` Resource, the composed URI acts as the root path, such that other files located within it MUST be accessible by appending their relative path to that URI.
-    be used.
-Absolute URIs are deprecated.
   - REQUIRED sharedSecret (string)
     A secret to be used to access the Resource, such as a bearer token.
 To prevent leaking it in logs it